Skiing in New Zealand

-Whilst us Poms are whiling away the summer months drinking Pimms and pruning our prize roses, the Kiwis are gearing up for the ski season.
-Over its two imaginatively-named islands (the North Island and the South Island), New Zealand plays host to the best ski hills in the southern hemisphere and therefore the best skiing in the world…between the months of June and October!
+Whilst us Brits are whiling away the summer months drinking Pimms and pruning our prize roses, the Kiwis are gearing up for the ski season.
+Across its two imaginatively-named islands (the North Island and the South Island), New Zealand plays host to the best ski hills in the southern hemisphere and therefore the best skiing in the world… between the months of June and October!
 They’re called skifields over here though, lest you forget!

 It’s not a huge country and all you need to enjoy it is a camper van, a map and a pair of skis.
 On the North Island, you’ll be skiing on the side of an active volcano – Mount Ruapehu.
 The skifields of Turoa & Whakapapa both cling to the southern slopes of the mountain and are joined by a traversable path, making Ruapehu the largest ski resort in the southern hemisphere with an enviable 2600 acres of skiable terrain.
 The riding’s good – over 2100 ft of vertical with great natural terrain with some steep chutes and drop-offs and the slopes at Turoa has some challenging off-piste.
 The resort is pretty exposed to the elements and can often close down for a few days but the spring skiing (mid-September) is supposed to be the country’s best.

 Skiing on the South Island of New Zealand